How to Prepare for a Doctor's Appointment

 A basic plan can help you make the most of your appointment whether you are starting with a new doctor or continuing with the doctor you’ve seen for years.
 The following tips will make it easier for you and your doctor to cover everything you need to talk about.

 Make a list of what you want to discuss.
 For example, do you have a new symptom you want to ask the doctor about?
 Do you want to get a flu shot?
 Are you concerned about how a treatment is affecting your daily life?
 If you have more than a few items to discuss, put them in order and ask about the most important ones first.
 Don’t put off the things that are really on your mind until the end of your appointment—bring them up right away!
-Discussing Your Concerns with the Doctor: Worksheet can help.
+The Talking With Your Doctor worksheets can help.